RodrigoGantier/PedestrianGraph/README.md

-# Pedestrian Graph: Pedestrian Crossing Prediction Base on 2D Pose Estimation and Graph Convolutional Networks
+# Pedestrian Graph: Pedestrian Crossing Prediction Based on 2D Pose Estimation and Graph Convolutional Networks
 ![](peaton.png)

 This page hosts the code for "Pedestrian Graph" algorithm for crossing pedestrian prediction, as presented in our paper: